leather-io/mono/docs/e2e-tests.md

-# E2E tests with Maestro
+# Mobile App E2E tests with Maestro

 ## To get started